RichoHa/generateMyTeam/README.md

 To run application please go to (generateMyTeam/assets/js) use "node index" to run application.

+To open generated html, please open index.html in the root file.

 ## Usage
 The usage of this application is to create/generate a HTML file of the team.
 See photo examples below.